phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/security-privacy-stragety/security-privacy-stragety.md

 ### Authentification methods

-- hardware keys e.g. a FIDO2 Yubikey especially if additionally secured with PIN or fingerprint provide the highest security overall and also against most attack vectors individually
-- Both secrets and biometrics have specific advantages
-  - secrets like PINs offer the possibility of (plausible) deniability but can be observed and pished as they then need to be typed
-    - as they can be "lost", 2FA disable by customer care is more likely here than with e.g. biometrics
-  - biometrics can't be lost - but also not replaced once compromised

 The following table lists common auth method and their susceptibility to remote and physical attack vectors
 - attack vectors are considered in isolation, e.g. given a fingerprint clone a device passkey is not safe on unlocked device.
 But without it, a passkey is not less secure on an unlocked device